goessl/vector/README.md

 Hilbert space stuff
 - `vecabsq(v)`: Return the sum of absolute squares of the coefficients.
 - `vecabs(v)`: Return the Euclidean/L2-norm.
-- `vecdot(v, w)`: Return the real dot product of two vectors.
-No argument is complex conjugated.
-All coefficients are used as is.
+- `vecdot(v, w)`: Return the inner product of two vectors without conjugation.

 vector space stuff
 - `vecadd(*vs)`: Return the sum of vectors.